GerritCodeReview/k8s-gerrit/Documentation/operator.md

 The GerritNetwork CustomResource is not meant to be installed manually, but will be created by the Gerrit Operator based on the GerritCluster CustomResource.

+### IncomingReplicationTask

+A regularly running task to fetch repositories from a different git server that is not necessarily a Gerrit to the local Gerrit.
+This job can also be used to fetch a subset of refs into an existing repository in Gerrit, e.g. branches from a forked repository could be fetched into a ref namespace of the fork residing in Gerrit.

+Only fetching via HTTP(S) is supported at the moment.
+SSH can't be used for fetches.

 ## Configuration of Gerrit